Hashir-Jamil/LongBox/LOG.md

 ## Sunday, February 11th, 2024

     Hashir: Refactoring & Reorganizing packages & business logic classes.
 Making DAO and Repository Interfaces for clean data access.

+## Monday, February 12th, 2024

+    Group meeting: ended/concluded ITR01-associated sprint on JIRA and assigned new user stories to move forward to next sprint for ITR2/Deliverable1
+    Hashir: finished story for user to add a comic book to the stub database.